-Since July 28 2010, the UN declared access to clean water and sanitation a Human Right.
+Since 28 July 2010, the UN has declared access to clean water and sanitation a Human Right.

 In sub-Saharan Africa, 319 million people still don’t have access to safe drinking water while 695 millions don’t have access to improved sanitation facilities.
 This lack of structures has adverse health impacts as water, sanitation, hygiene and health are closely related.

 Morija is involved in the rural areas of Burkina Faso because the gaps and needs of those populations concerning access to drinking water and sanitation are the most important in these regions.

 Morija’s objective is to help reach by 2030 the Sustainable Development Goals set by UN in 2015.

 Ensure access to water and sanitation for all.